Hump Express

 Kunming - Fate has saved many GIs in the China Theater from misery, mangled limbs and maybe death - fate and the kind decision of the Allied commanders to postpone the date set for changing over to driving on the right-hand side of the road.

-On Oct.
-1, many men could look across the cool green hills of China with a new lease on life.
-This had been the date for the great change, the day when traffic had been due to reverse itself.
+the day when traffic had been due to reverse itself.
 Now that the change had been postponed until Jan.1, and because by that time the men should be Stateside, they could see a chance for old age, pensions and long white beards filled with grandchildren.

 Greeted with greater appreciation than the invention of the Dribblwet drainage ditch for drowned-out dugouts, the decision was made some time ago but its true value was not realized until the morning of the first when men ascertained that they still could travel China's muddy-dusty lanes with only the normal amount of terror.